vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ```
 Those are safe to run always, even without credentials setup.

-To run all tests, including `test-enemies` do:
+To run all tests, including `test-external` do:
 ```bash
 make test-all
 ```